Revisiting Multivariate Time Series Forecasting with Missing Values: Introduction

 To mitigate the impact of missing values, recent MTSF-M research~\citep{yu2025ginar+, peng2025s4m} has focused on enhancing observed data by imputing missing values to improve prediction performance.
 One common approach is the two-stage framework, where an imputation module~\citep{wu2022timesnet, cao2018brits, du2023saits} first fills in the missing values, and a forecasting model then predicts future values based on the imputed data~\citep{peng2025s4m, chen2023biased, wu2015time}.
 Moreover, to reduce error accumulation between these two stages of two separate models, some studies have proposed an end-to-end framework~\citep{yu2024ginar, yu2025ginar+} that imputes missing values progressively during encoding and performs forecasting using the imputed representations.
 Overall, these methods generally follow an imputation-then-prediction paradigm, aiming to improve forecasting accuracy by mitigating the negative effects of missing values compared to directly applying forecasting models to incomplete data.

 However, current MTSF-M methods ignore a critical limitation in real-world applications: \textbf{there is no ground truth for missing values}.
 In such scenarios, the imputation module of the current MTSF-M methods would lack reliable guidance, which means the imputed values and reconstructed correlations cannot be guaranteed to be accurate with only the final prediction guidance.
 As a result, noise would propagate into the prediction stage and degrade forecasting performance, particularly when the missing rate is high.
 To investigate this issue, we conduct an empirical analysis of representative imputation-then-prediction methods, where original and observed data denote the complete and partially observed data, respectively.
-This includes the two-stage framework combining TimesNet~\citep{wu2022timesnet} for imputation and DLinear~\citep{zeng2023transformers} for forecasting, as well as the end-to-end framework BiTGraph~\citep{chen2023biased}. \cref{fig:intro_analysis} illustrates the empirical results, where panel~(a) visualizes the distributions of imputed and predicted values, and panels~(b) and~(c) present the correlations among variates.
+This includes the two-stage framework combining TimesNet~\citep{wu2022timesnet} for imputation and TimeXer~\citep{wang2024timexer} for forecasting, as well as the end-to-end framework BiTGraph~\citep{chen2023biased}. \cref{fig:intro_analysis} illustrates the empirical results, where panel~(a) visualizes the distributions of imputed and predicted values, and panels~(b) and~(c) present the correlations among variates.
 Our findings highlight two key phenomena:

 \begin{itemize}[leftmargin=*] \item[\ding{182}] \textit{\textbf{Improper imputation can corrupt the observed data.}} Current MTSF-M frameworks commonly employ imputation modules to recover missing values.
 However, as shown in \cref{fig:intro_analysis}~(a-1, b), without enough direct supervision, imputed values deviate considerably from the distribution of the original complete data, and the underlying correlations among variates are not correctly reconstructed.
-The deterioration of both the data distribution and variate correlations suggests that imputation with only prediction guidance can degrade the observed data rather than repair it.
+The deterioration of both the data distribution and variate correlations suggests that imputation guided only by the prediction objective can degrade the observed data rather than effectively repairing the missing values.